PBearson/Get-Started-With-ESP32-OTA/README.md

 But really, we only need the hello_world example since all other examples are part of the Espressif IoT Development Framework (esp-idf) already installed.
 But go ahead to download all examples in this repository so that you get the hello_world example easily.
 If interested, please refer to the [original OTA example docs](https://github.com/espressif/esp-idf/tree/master/examples/system/ota).

-#### Bridged Adapter for Ubuntu
+## Bridged Adapter for Ubuntu
 Before you move forward, make sure the provided Ubuntu VM uses the bridged adapter so that it will get an IP, which will be in the same subnet of our IoT kit.
 Here is how you configure it:
 * VirtualBox Manager -> Ubuntu IoT -> Settings -> Network -> Adapter 1 -> Bridged Adapter

-#### Flash size
+## Flash size
 For each example project, make sure you change the flash size to 4MB since the OTA needs more flash.
-Here is how you do it with the settings of an example project:
-* Settings -> Serial flasher config -> Flash size to 4MB.
+Here is how you do it with the settings of an example project: menuconfig -> Serial flasher config -> Flash size to 4MB.

-#### Simple https web server
-We will start a simple https web server using openssl.
-You can create a folder called "server" within /home/iot.
-The server folder will host the https web server's private key, self-signed certificate and the firmware for upgrading.

 ## Prepare the OTA Firmware Images